-Pak Pong-ju (76) has been a member of the Politburo since 2013.
-After being removed as Premier in 2007, following a shift in policy away from the so-called "July 1 Measure" to improve the economy,658 he re-emerged in 2012 when he was appointed Director of the KWP LID at the Fourth Party Conference.
+• Pak Pong-ju (76) has been a member of the Politburo since 2013.
+After being removed as Premier in 2007, following a shift in policy away from the so-called "July 1 Measure" to improve the economy, 667 he re-emerged in 2012 when he was appointed Director of the KWP Light Industry Department (LID) at the Fourth Party Conference.
 During this period, he was closely tied to Kim Kyong-hui, who gave up the Light Industry position to become KWP Secretary.
 At the Central Committee Plenum in March 2013 and the SPA in April 2013, Pak moved into the formal leadership of the Party and was re-established as Premier.
-This was a clear signal to many Pyongyang-watchers that North Korea will, at some point, attempt to resurrect the June Economic Measures of 2012 or even re-embark on the more aggressive economic measures of the early 2000s.
+This was a clear signal to many Pyongyang-watchers that North Korea will, at some point, attempt to resurrect the June Measures from 2012 or even re-embark on the more aggressive economic measures of the early 2000s.
 Since Jang Song-taek's execution, Pak now most likely interacts directly with Kim Jong-un.
-According to one defector, Pak has assumed the responsibility from Choe Yong-rim for organizing Kim Jong-un's Tuesday meetings on domestic and social issues.659 He was listed second and third respectively on Kim Kuk-tae's and Jon Pyong-ho's Funeral Committee lists.
+According to one defector, Pak has assumed the responsibility from Choe Yong-rim for organizing Kim Jong-un's Tuesday meetings on

-658 Ken E. Gause, North Korea Under Kim Chong-il: Power, Politics, and Prospects for Change, op. cit.
+Ken E. Gause, North Korea Under Kim Chong-il: Power, Politics, and Prospects for Change, op. cit.
 The July 2002 market liberalization reforms undertaken by North Korea were generally associated with four measures.
 The first was a basic monetization of the economy.
 The government abolished the coupon system for food rations and relaxed price controls, thereby allowing supply and demand to determine prices.
 Second, the government abandoned the artificially high value of the North Korean won (KPW), depreciating it from 2.2 KPW: 1 USD to 150 KPW: 1 USD.
 Third, the government decentralized economic decisions.
 Fourth, the government pressed forward with special administrative and industrial zones to attract foreign investment.
 By 2005, political support for these measures began to wane and Pak Pong-ju was replaced at the SPA in 2007, allegedly after tensions with the military over his economic reform plans.